pyccel/pyccel/developer_docs/ast_nodes.md

 The contents of these types are explained in more detail below.

-When examining the class `TypedAstNode` you may notice that there are two methods for getting each of these properties.
-Each time, one is a standard method, while the other is a static class method.
-In general in the code you will always use the normal method.
-This will return the instance attribute if it is available, otherwise it will return the static class attribute.
+The class `TypedAstNode` also contains static class methods.
 The static class method is used for type deductions when [parsing type annotations](./type_inference.md).
 In type annotations we do not generally have an instance of a class, however we can get access to the class itself.
+The available class methods are:
+-   `static_type`
+-   `static_rank`
+-   `static_order`

 For instance let us consider the following type annotation:
 ```python
 a : int
 ```
 When we visit `int` in the [semantic stage](./semantic_stage.md) the `SemanticParser` will return the class `PythonInt`.
 This is usually used as a function (e.g to cast a variable), however here we use it to deduce the type.
 Following the [development conventions](./development_conventions.md#Class-variables-vs.-Instance-variables) any attributes which will remain constant over all instances of a class should be stored in static class attributes.
 This means that they can be accessed via these static methods.
-Returning to our example, a call to the function `int` always returns a scalar object with an integer type and default precision.
+Returning to our example, a call to the function `int` always returns a scalar object with the built-in `float` type.
 This means that all the properties of a `TypedAstNode` can be defined without having an instance of this class.
 These properties cannot be defined statically for all nodes (e.g. it would not be possible for `PyccelAdd`), however generally they can be defined for the nodes which can be used in type annotations.

 ### Class type